The Importance of Delivery

 - Stop talking (it is easy to “ramble on” when you don’t have something prepared).
 If in front of an audience, don’t keep talking as you move back to your seat.

 Manuscript presentations are the word-for-word iteration of a written message.
-In a manuscript presentation, the speaker maintains their attention on the printed page except when using visual aids.
+In a manuscript presentation, the speaker keeps their attention on the printed page except when using visual aids.
 The advantage of reading from a manuscript is the exact repetition of original words.
 In some circumstances this can be extremely important.
-For example, reading a statement about your organization’s legal responsibilities to customers may require that the original words be exact.
+For example, reading a statement about your organization’s legal responsibilities to customers or announcing a new policy pertaining to maternity leave may require that the wording be exact.

 It is worth noting that professional speakers, actors, news reporters, and politicians often read from an autocue device, commonly called a teleprompter, especially when appearing on television, where eye contact with the camera is crucial.
 With practice, a presenter can achieve a conversational tone and give the impression of speaking extemporaneously and maintaining eye contact while using an autocue device.
 However, success in this medium depends on two factors: (1) the presenter is already an accomplished public speaker who has learned to use a conversational tone while delivering a prepared script, and (2) the presentation is written in a style that sounds conversational and in spoken rather than written, edited English.